alexander-guesnon/log-analysis/README.md

 * PostgreSQL 9.5 - newer

 ### Running
-First download the newsdata.sql file from udacity and put it into the udacity-log-analysis directory.
+First, download the newsdata.sql file and put it into the log-analysis directory.

 [newsdata.sql](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)

 Run the following command when first installed.
 ~~~
-psql -d news -f newsdata.sql
+sql -d news -f newsdata.sql
 ~~~
 After the database is loaded you can run the following.
 ~~~
-python db-analysis-tool.py
+python DB-analysis-tool.py
 ~~~
 If you want to reset the database run the following commands.
 ~~~
 echo 'drop table log; drop table articles; drop table authors;' | psql news
-psql -d news -f newsdata.sql
+sql -d news -f newsdata.sql
 ~~~

 ## License
-Udacity-Log-Analysis is distributed under the GPLv3 license.
+Log-Analysis is distributed under the GPLv3 license.